Integrated Approach to Selecting Padded Socks and Shoes that Fit

 Next, select shoes with non-slip outsoles that fit properly.
 The shoes, like your padded socks, also should be made for the specific activity you will engage in.
 Properly designed and fitted shoes or boots have uppers made of mesh or another material that wicks away moisture while not allowing it in.
 If the shoe upper is made of leather, it should have vents or other openings that help evacuate moisture.
 Be aware that waterproof shoes do not wick away moisture and may create a wet environment conducive to the growth of athlete’s foot or another foot fungus.
 Well-designed footwear also has few seams or raised areas that can cause pressure points or rub the skin, and should be shaped like your feet (no pointy toes).

 Do you wear inserts or orthotics?
 If so, be sure to bring them with you when you go shopping for new footwear.

 Now you are ready to buy your footwear.
-Put on your padded socks and place any inserts or orthotics in the shoes you’re considering buying (remove any inserts that may already be in the shoes so that you can fit your own inserts or orthotics into them).
+Put on your padded socks and place your inserts or orthotics in the shoes you’re considering buying (remove any inserts that may already be in the shoes so that you can fit your own inserts or orthotics into them).
 Is there enough room in the toe box to comfortably wiggle your toes?
 Walk around in the store for several minutes.
 Mimic any movements you might normally make when you participate in a specific sport or activity.
 Make sure you don’t feel any rubbing, pinching or chafing.
 Don’t buy shoes that don’t feel comfortable in the hope that they’ll feel better when you “break them in.”

 The bottom line: Your padded socks, shoes and any inserts or orthotics should feel comfortable from the very first day to ensure that the whole “system” is working properly, thereby protecting your feet and making it as easy as possible for you to participate in your chosen activities.